-You’re always better off being protected than being pushed away because you are unable or incapable of implementing an asset protection plan.
-It’s my hope that in within the next 30 days(or depending on your own pace) of this you have the skills and the tools to feel confident moving ahead in your life, sleeping well and knowing that you never ever have to be vulnerable to anybody again.
+You’re always better off being protected than being pushed away, because you are unable or incapable of implementing an asset protection plan.
+It’s my hope that within the next 30 days(or depending on your own pace) of this, you’ll have the skills and the tools to feel confident moving ahead in your life; sleeping well and knowing that you never ever have to be vulnerable to anybody again.

 This is a typical asset protection plan structure.
-Sorry that the diagram is so crude but I did it myself and it’s the best I can do.
-Maybe later I’ll hire designers but I did this myself.
+Sorry that the diagram is so crude, but I did it myself and it’s the best I can do.
+Maybe later I’ll hire designers, but I did this myself.
 Here we have an asset protection trust.
 That’s this brown thing that’s really just a bucket.
 A trust is nothing more than a bucket.
-It’s a bucket into which you put assets and you give the assets to the trustee, in this case up here the foreign trust company, it's this yellow box.
+It’s a bucket into which you put assets and you give the assets to the trustee.
+In this case up here, the foreign trust company is this yellow box.

 You give the assets to a foreign trust company subject to some rules which is set forth in the asset protection trust.
-It’s just as if I gave you a gold pin and said will you give this to my son Robbie when he graduates from UCLA, which he just did two year ago so I guess I’m out-of-date, UCLA Law School, in fact.
-But if you have that pin with an obligation to give it to my son when he graduates from law school, you become my trustee.
+It’s just as if I gave you a gold pin and said, “Will you give this to my son Robbie when he graduates from UCLA”.
+He just did two year ago, so I guess I’m out-of-date, UCLA Law School, in fact.
+If you have that pin with an obligation to give it to my son when he graduates from law school, you become my trustee.

 You’ve taken on this position of the yellow foreign trust company.
-This foreign trust company has a complete and total fiduciary duty to whom, two people: Over here, the settlor, see the settlor right here and over here the beneficiaries, the beneficiaries.
+This foreign trust company has a complete and total fiduciary duty to whom two people over here- the settlor, see the settlor right here, and over here the beneficiaries.
 The settlor is the person who makes the trust, who settles the trust.
 That’s why it’s called the settlor.
 A lot of people call the settlor a trust maker.
 The settlor is the only person in a typical asset protection trust that can’t be fired.

 The settlor usually has a lot of power, normally the power to remove the trustee, the protector and the changed beneficiaries at any time.
 That’s why it’s called the grantor trust.
-And all of these issues are covered in great detail later in the next 30 days.
+All of these issues are covered in great detail later in the next 30 days.
 By being a grantor trust, this is disregarded.
-It actually uses the settlor’s Social Security Number and in some cases it can even be a domestic trust if it’s structured correctly so that there’s no additional filing requirements at all except if you have an offshore bank account.
+It actually uses the settlor’s Social Security Number; and in some cases, it can even be a domestic trust if it’s structured correctly so that there’s no additional filing requirements at all, except if you have an offshore bank account.

-Here are the players: Offshore, safe; asset protection trust, bucket, run by a foreign trust company, somebody you don’t know and the only problem with the structure is you’re forced to trust the foreign trust company not to steal from you.
-I refuse to do it even though there are very good ways now to prevent vulnerability to the foreign trust company and I will teach you those ways when we get into the forming or get into the funding of offshore bank accounts and the establishment of offshore bank accounts.
-But for right now just learn the above terms
+Here are the players: Offshore, safe; asset protection trust, bucket, run by a foreign trust company, somebody you don’t know.
+The only problem with the structure is you’re forced to trust the foreign trust company not to steal from you.
+I refuse to do it even though there are very good ways now to prevent vulnerability to the foreign trust company; and I will teach you those ways when we get into the forming or get into the funding of offshore bank accounts and the establishment of offshore bank accounts.
+For right now, just learn the above terms

 Over here is a protector.
-In three or four lessons from now, we’ll talk about protectors but just to summarize it in, a protector has no power to steal from you but a protector has the power to say no. The protector is just the naysayer, the person that makes sure that your wishes are being taken care of and most asset protection trusts provide that the trustee, that’s the foreign trust company up here, can’t do anything without the written consent of the protector.
+In three or four lessons from now, we’ll talk about protectors; but just to summarize it, a protector has no power to steal from you, but a protector has the power to say no. The protector is just the naysayer, the person that makes sure that your wishes are being taken care of.
+Most asset protection trusts provide that the trustee, that’s the foreign trust company up here, can’t do anything without the written consent of the protector.

 That makes the asset protection trust a basically invisible pass through entity, almost a disregarded entity.
 It is not a taxable entity.
-But you know what, for debtor/creditor purposes it’s treated as a separate person and it is not responsible for your debts.
+But you know what, for debtor/creditor purposes, it’s treated as a separate person.
+It is not responsible for your debts.
 That’s a ridiculous arbitrage but it’s true.
 That’s one of the strengths of a good solid asset protection planning.
 Your trust is not obligated for your debts.

-There can be many entities and everything on the right-hand side of this page is safe from U.S. creditors, not absolutely safe but very close to being safe, safe as you can get, a whole lot safer than on the left-hand side of that line.
+There can be many entities.
+Everything on the right-hand side of this page is safe from U.S. creditors, not absolutely safe but very close to being safe, safe as you can get, a whole lot safer than on the left-hand side of that line.
 Why?
 Because no country in the world automatically enforces U.S. judgments.

 On the left-hand side this line over here, we have a vehicle and I always use a family-limited partnership.
 We have a vehicle that enables you to keep your assets or keep protected assets in the United States without subjecting your asset protection trust, this brown bucket, to lawsuits in the United States.